emorrisn/SHU-SAaD-Architecture-Decision-Records/ADR Security Choices.md

 * **Auditability:** Every interaction with the Secrets Vault and every attempt at data access (as detailed in the 'Verify Multi-Tenant Data Isolation' story) will be recorded in the Audit Log Service, ensuring full accountability and compliance.

-## Consequences
+### Consequences

-### Good
+#### Good

-* **Automated Key Rotation:** Enables the scheduled, safe rotation of database and API credentials, dramatically reducing the risk associated with compromised long-lived keys.
+* **Compliance for Sensitive Data:** Enforcing TLS and using a Secrets Vault meets the strict regulatory requirements of the Banking and Telecom sectors for protecting sensitive client data.

-* **Compliance:** Meets regulatory requirements for encrypting data in transit and protecting credentials, supporting the System Administrator's (Elena's) compliance goals.
+* **Automated Key Rotation:** Enables the scheduled, safe rotation of database and API credentials, dramatically reducing the risk associated with compromised long-lived keys, which is a key security requirement for enterprise systems.

-* **Defense-in-Depth:** Implements multiple layers of security (authentication at the API Gateway, authorization in the Domain Layer, and encryption at the transport layer).
+* **Defense-in-Depth:** Implements multiple layers of security (Authentication at the API Gateway, Authorization in the Domain Layer, and Encryption at the transport layer), satisfying the high-security posture required by large enterprise clients.

 * **Simplified Auditing:** A central log for all secret access and data queries simplifies security investigations and provides undeniable proof of access control enforcement.

-### Bad
+#### Bad

 * **External Dependency:** The entire system is now dependent on the availability and performance of the Secrets Vault service.
 Robust failover and caching mechanisms are mandatory.